 As humanity moves closer to the Buddhist End Times, the Buddhist doctrine explains that it will become harder for a person to become enlightened.
 In recent years, many Buddhists have turned to Pure Land Buddhism.
 These Buddhists believe that our world is now fraught with a multitude of obstacles to becoming fully awakened.
 To avoid this, a follower practices uttering Amitabh’s name (nianfo) and visualizing him.
 In this way, the follower ensures a rebirth in Pure Land, where he can receive the teachings from the Bodhisattva Amitabha to reach enlightenment.
 Pure Land Buddhism is one of the largest populated traditions in East Asia, and is quickly expanding its numbers globally.
 While some Buddhists turn to traditions such as Pure Land Buddhism, others fight to preserve what they believe is true Buddhism, such as in southern Thailand, Myanmar and Sri Lanka.

 Over the centuries, there have been tremendous changes to Buddhism.
 Indeed, change is one of the foundational principles in Buddhism: all is impermanent.
 Some changes are in concert with modernity, others are in reaction.
 Each Buddhist tradition has transformed with the times – and the times are always changing.
 But there are persistent patterns that keep pace with these changes.
 Buddhist monks in the early sixth-century China led revolts to defend Buddhism.
 Today, monks in Thailand, Burma and Sri Lanka continue to fight – violently – for their religion and to call their followers to action.
-The cycle of violence continues in this final stage of the cycle of time: the Kali Yuga, the Age of Destruction.Make a donation
+The cycle of violence continues in this final stage of the cycle of time: the Kali Yuga, the Age of Destruction.Support Aeon: make a one-off donation